 Abhijnan REJ is a security analyst, researcher, and consultant.
-He focuses on Asian security and geopolitics, South Asian defense policies, and the intersection of technology and international security.
+He focuses on Asian security and geopolitics, Indo-Pacific defense policies, the intersection of technology and international security, and geopolitical risk, futures, and trends.
 A trained mathematician, Rej has also worked on mathematical physics, economic policy, finance, and technology in course of a unique 16+ year career that sets him apart from his peers globally.
 Author of more than 30 research papers, reports, and briefs, and more than 330 media articles and essays, his analytical work on international security issues is deeply informed by disparate intellectual perspectives.
 He is currently working on a book on contemporary India’s strategic environment, to be published by Penguin Random House India later in 2022.

 Rej was previously Security and Defense Editor at The Diplomat and Director of Research at Diplomat Risk Intelligence, the magazine’s research and consulting division.
 He was also a Senior Fellow in the Strategic Studies Programme at the Observer Research Foundation, New Delhi, India’s leading public policy think tank.

-Rej’s work has appeared in The Washington Quarterly (thrice), the US Army War College’s online journal War Room, War on the Rocks, The Interpreter, The Diplomat Magazine, National Interest (online), Global Policy (online), Wired (online), Journal of Physics: A, and Contemporary Mathematics.
+Rej’s work has appeared in The Washington Quarterly (thrice), the US Army War College’s online journal War Room, War on the Rocks, The Interpreter, Africa Portal, The Diplomat Magazine, National Interest (online), Journal of Physics: A and Contemporary Mathematics, among other publications.

-Other than writing extensively for The Diplomat, Rej has also published in virtually all major Indian English-language media outlets, including Times of India, Hindustan Times, Hindu, Firstpost, and Open.
-Rej (or his writings) have been quoted by the Economist, Reuters, Voice of America, CNBC, The Nation, The Australian, China Global Television Network, and Dawn, among others.
+Rej has also published in virtually all major Indian English-language media outlets, including Times of India, Hindustan Times, Hindu, Firstpost, and Open.
+Rej (or his writings) have been quoted by the Economist, Reuters, Voice of America, CNBC, The Nation, The Australian, China Global Television Network, Deutsche Welle and Dawn, among others.
 He has also been interviewed for the United States Senate India Caucus by the National Bureau of Asian Research.

 Rej’s career trajectory thus far has spanned public policy, the corporate world, and academia.
 Before transitioning to research and advisory work on strategic affairs, he worked as the resident Economist at the JustJobs Network, a public-policy start-up, and as a scientist and innovation evangelist at the Tata Consultancy Services’ Corporate Technology Office.
 Rej has also been Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar where he taught undergraduate courses in advanced mathematics.